monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/metadata.md

 - **'Most common name (Species)’** in which Species is the English name (e.g. 'Chihuahua (Dog)' (VBO:0200338)).
-- **'Most common name, Country; (Species)'** in which country and species are the English names. (e.g., ‘Jersey Giant, Canada; Chicken’ (VBO:0006068)).
+- **'Most common name, Country; (Species)'** in which Country and Species are the English names. (e.g., ‘Jersey Giant, Canada; Chicken’ (VBO:0006068)).
 This format is used for breeds defined by their country of existence as reported by FAO National Coordinators in DAD-IS.

 See more explanation in the [term labels and naming conventions](ontologymodeling/term-labels-naming-conventions.md) section.